solidfi/ios-iap/README.md

 ## Overview
-Apple In App Provisioning is the way to provision your card to apple wallet.
+Apple In App Provisioning is the way to provision your card to Apple Wallet.

 ## Getting started